The Reg parts ways with imagineer and thought pathfinder Steve Bong

 He built a plane called Digital Innovation and told readers: 'Come Fly With Me'

-The Register is reviewing its relationship with columnist and Shoreditch entrepreneur Mr Steve Bong MBE after Mr Bong admitted to having a close working relationship with the Kremlin this week, in a piece titled Yes, I took Putin's roubles to undermine Western democracy.
+The Register has severed ties with columnist and Shoreditch entrepreneur Mr Steve Bong MBE after Mr Bong admitted to having a close working relationship with the Kremlin this week, in a piece titled Yes, I took Putin's roubles to undermine Western democracy.
 This is my story

 Mr Bong rose to prominence after The Register identified him as one of Silicon Roundabout's leading lights in 2011.
 With his strong track record in losing billions at VC firm Woodstock Capital, and his slightly sketchy grasp of technology, he quickly became a star of London's venture capital community.
 His colourful international background meant he had an enviable contact book.